-- Head's PA informed. - Paperwork completed by Pastoral Managers. - Parents will be contacted to inform them of the suspension by a member of the Pastoral Team (ideally the Assistant Head (Keystage) and, as a minimum, the basic reason for the suspension, especially if the investigation is ongoing which will be explained to the parent.
-The parent will also be told how their child can access/complete work during their suspension. - For one-day Suspensions, students will be expected to complete work in their Knowledge Organiser and to check Google Classroom to complete any work that has been set for them. - For Suspensions of two or more days, the Head's PA will ask teachers to set work via email or Google Classroom (unless the parent has expressly asked for a printed pack).
+- Head's PA informed. - Paperwork completed by Pastoral Managers. - Parents will be contacted to inform them of the suspension by a member of the Pastoral Team (ideally the Assistant Headteacher (Head of Year) and, as a minimum, the basic reason for the suspension, especially if the investigation is ongoing which will be explained to the parent.
+The parent will also be told how their child can access/complete work during their suspension. - For one- or two-day suspensions, students will be expected to complete work in their Knowledge Organiser and to check Google Classroom to complete any work that has been set for them. - For Suspensions of three or more days, the Head's PA will ask teachers to set work via email or Google Classroom (unless the parent has expressly asked for a printed pack), copying in office@smithdonhigh.org.uk.
 Students will be expected to complete this work during their suspension. - A member of SLT and the Pastoral Manager will meet parents for a reintegration meeting following the suspension, during which an appropriate support plan will be put in place.
 This will include a report to their Pastoral Manager for 1 week and may also include restricted movements in social time.